 Often the problem is clarity of expression, but sometimes the logical flow or the structure isn’t quite right; in other cases, minor errors – in spelling, punctuation, mentions of Figures and Tables, numbering, citations and references, etc. – detract from the thesis.
 These deficiencies make the examiner’s job much harder.
 No matter how strong the actual research, a thesis that is difficult to read will be marked harder than one that is well-structured and contains concise and clear expression.

 This, of course, is where I can help.
 Editing and proofreading English-language PhD theses is my bread and butter.
 I’ve edited theses in the following disciplines:

-Accounting, archaeology, architecture, art history, ballistics, Buddhist studies, business studies, climate science, computer science, design theory, economics, education, engineering (chemical, civil, electrical), entomology, epidemiology, ethics, ethnography, fatigue management, film theory, game theory, gender studies, geography, geomatics, historiography, information systems, information technology, international development, management theory, marketing, materials research, medicine, microbiology, microfluidics, music theory, nanotechnology, nursing, planning, psychology, public health, public policy, radiography, robotics, science and technology studies, sexual health, sociology, theology, tourism, veterinary science, web design.
+Accounting, anthropology, archaeology, architecture, art history, ballistics, biochemistry, biology, Buddhist studies, business studies, climate science, computer science, design theory, dietetics, drug policy, economics, education, engineering (chemical, civil, electrical), entomology, epidemiology, ethics, ethnography, fatigue management, film theory, game theory, gender studies, geography, geomatics, historiography, information systems, information technology, international development, law, management theory, marketing, materials science, medicine, microbiology, microfluidics, music theory, nanotechnology, nursing, parasitology, planning, physiology, psychology, public health, public policy, radiography, robotics, science and technology studies, sexual health, sociology, theology, tourism, veterinary science, web design.